RNA Molecular Medicine

 How is expression of miRNAs controlled?

-We have witnessed a paradigm shift in research of gene regulation, and the importance of post-transcriptional regulation of protein-coding genes has now been broadly recognized.
+We have witnessed a paradigm shift in the research of gene regulation, and the importance of post-transcriptional regulation of protein-coding genes has now been broadly recognized.
 Expression of miRNAs should also be regulated at multiple levels (Fig 2).
 Precise regulation of miRNA levels is important because misregulation of miRNAs often results in human disease.
-We study how miRNA levels are controlled under healthy and disease conditions using genomics and biochemical techniques, and examine their biological significance at the cellular and organismal levels (Fig 3).
+We study how miRNA levels are controlled under healthy and diseased conditions using genomics and biochemical techniques, and examine their biological significance at the cellular and organismal levels (Fig 3).

 Why are there many ways to produce miRNAs?